shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-video-inventory.md

 Create your ad campaign by following the [Basic Buy-side Setup Procedures](basic-buy-side-setup-procedures.md).

-### Step 3a.
-Target inventory
+### Step 3.
+Target inventory and Target video (optional)

-Target your own managed video inventory or third-party inventory.
+You can target your own managed video inventory or third-party inventory.

-### Step 3b.
-Target video (optional)

 Set video targeting parameters to target specific types of inventory.
 For more information, see [Video Targeting](video-targeting.md).

 > [!NOTE]
 > Setting any of the video targeting parameters will reduce targeting to the corresponding attributes and will significantly limit your delivery potential.